DocumentAlchemy/document-alchemy-cli/README.md

 The functionality of `document-alchemy` is divided into several "sub-commands".
 Currently there are three sub-commands provided: `convert`, `qrcode` and `capture`.

+Each command is extensively documented within the application itself.
+For your convenience we have samples of the in-app help content within the `docs` directory.

+Specifically, you'll find the "extended help" message for [the main application](https://github.com/DocumentAlchemy/document-alchemy-cli/blob/master/docs/xhelp-main.md#extended-help-for-the-documentalchemy-cli-application), the [capture command](), the [convert command](https://github.com/DocumentAlchemy/document-alchemy-cli/blob/master/docs/xhelp-convert.md#extended-help-for-the-convert-command) and the [qrcode command](https://github.com/DocumentAlchemy/document-alchemy-cli/blob/master/docs/xhelp-qrcode.md#extended-help-for-the-qrcode-command).

 ### Licensing